 - Slipped or herniated disks

 Once you receive an official injury diagnosis from a physician, contact us to discuss the possibility of a slip and fall lawsuit.
-Our Peoria slip and fall lawyers may be able to help you fight for just compensation for your serious or catastrophic bodily injury from an at-fault party.
+Our Peoria slip and fall accident lawyers may be able to help you fight for just compensation for your serious or catastrophic bodily injury from an at-fault party.

 Property Owner’s Responsibility in Slip and Falls

 The property owner will serve as the defendant in most slip and fall accident claims in Arizona.
 Property owners are responsible for the overall safety, condition, maintenance and control of their properties.
 When property owners fall short of their legal duties of care, visitor injuries can happen and could lead to a premises liability claim.
-A breach of any duty of care to visitors could cause many common slip or trip and fall hazards.
+A breach of any duty of care to visitors could cause common slip or trip and fall hazards.

 - Wet floors